th-wilde/veracrypt-w10-patcher/README.md

 # Windows 10 media patcher for upgrading VeraCrypt encrypted systems
-This Script prepares a Windows 10 installation media to upgrade VeraCrypt encrypted Windows 10 Systems without need to decrypting them.
+This Script prepares a Windows 10 installation media to upgrade VeraCrypt encrypted Windows 10 Systems **without the need to decrypting them**.

+## Update
+* **It still works for the new "Fall Creators Update" (Version 1709)!** Tested configuration: 1703 to 1709 Upgrade of 64Bit Windows 10 Pro with the “entire system drive” encryption in BIOS-Mode.

 ## General
 First: I’m not a native English speaker.
 Pardon me for spelling mistakes.

 Hello security aware people,
-I found a way to Upgrade Windows 10 (Any Version up to the current 1703) without decrypting the System Drive.
+I found a way to Upgrade Windows 10 (Any Version up to the current ~~1703~~ 1709) without decrypting the System Drive.
 I tested it on 64Bit Windows with the “entire system drive” encryption in BIOS-Mode and “Windows Partition” encryption in UEFI-Mode.
 Maybe some of you may try other configurations… it should also work for 32 bit installations.

-Note that you can Upgrade any Windows 10 Version direct to the current 1703 without installing the intermediate Versions.
+Note that you can Upgrade any Windows 10 Version direct to the current version without installing the intermediate Versions.
 Below is described how it works.
 But it’s a bit complicated.
 I created a Script, that’s do the work.
 Also, there is a Video-Tutorial about Script usage and the Upgrade.

-Disclaimer: I don’t take any responsibility for whatever happens.
+**Disclaimer: I don’t take any responsibility for whatever happens.
 Be prepared for the worst-case scenario!
-(Loss of data)
+(Loss of data)**

 Script: https://github.com/th-wilde/veracrypt-w10-patcher/archive/master.zip